How do I resolve cluster creation errors in Amazon EKS?

 Confirm that you have the correct IAM permissions to create a cluster

-Verify that you have the correct AWS Identity and Access Management (IAM) permissions when you create a cluster, including the correct policies for the Amazon EKS service IAM role.
+When you create a cluster, verify that you have the correct AWS Identity and Access Management (IAM) permissions.
+This includes correct policies for the Amazon EKS service IAM role.

 You can use eksctl to create the prerequisite resources for your cluster, such as the IAM roles and security groups.
-The minimum permissions required depend on the eksctl configuration that you're launching.
-For more information, review troubleshooting solutions from the eksctl GitHub community.
+The required minimum permissions depend on the eksctl configuration that you're launching.
+For more information, see troubleshooting solutions from the eksctl GitHub community.

-If your cluster has issues with IAM permissions, you could receive an error similar to the following in eksctl:
+If your cluster has issues with IAM permissions, then you can receive an error in eksctl that's similar to the following:

 API: iam:CreateRole User: arn:aws:iam::your-account-id:user/your-user-name is not authorized to perform: iam:CreateRole on resource: arn:aws:iam::your-account-id:role/eksctl-newtest22-cluster-ServiceRole-10NXBYLSN4ULP